KeshKunal/Sortify/README.md

-# Sortify - Turn Trash into Treasure! ♻️
+# Sortify - Turn Trash into Treasure! ♻️ (Under Active Development)

 Sortify is a Flutter-based mobile application designed to connects users with recyclers, making waste collection quick and hassle-free.
 It provides an easy-to-use platform for users to schedule pickups for their recyclable waste and earn reward points, which can be redeemed for real money via UPI.